This post is about the 10 best herbal tea for colds and flu symptoms.

 Herbal tea for colds: How can I boost my immune system fast?

-Yes, tea can boost your immune system fast by the many positive health benefits like having antioxidant, antiviral, and anticancer defenses.
-Herbal teas contain Polyphenols, which can improve immune function, anti-aging, prevent chronic diseases.
+Yes, tea can boost your immune system fast with many positive health benefits like having antioxidant, antiviral, and anticancer defenses.

-According to Today Dietiaitan.com, always take caution when drinking tea as it can counteract with various medications, can be an anti-clotting agent, may not be suitable for kids, and can be harmful to women who are pregnant or nursing.
+According to Today Dietiaitan.com, always take caution when drinking tea as it can counteract various medications, can be an anti-clotting agent, may not be suitable for kids, and can be harmful to women who are pregnant or nursing.

 Herbal tea for colds: Can I grow tea at home?

-Most certainly you can grow tea outdoors or indoors.
-Get creative and grow different herbs in various size container or get a herbal tea kit that will come with all the materials you will need.
+Get creative and grow different herbs in various size containers or get a herbal tea kit that will come with all the materials you will need.

-After a lot of love & watering, harvest leaves from your plant, dry them, and place in an airtight container.
+After a lot of love & watering, harvest leaves from your plant, dry them, and place them in an airtight container.

 This Herbal Tea Starter kit is a great little kit to help you start growing your herbal tea plants!